msaddler/freqdiscriminet/README.md

 ## freqdiscriminet

-Code to accompany the manuscript ["Models optimized for real-world tasks reveal the task-dependent necessity of precise temporal coding in hearing"](https://doi.org/10.1101/2024.04.21.590435) by Mark R. Saddler and Josh H. McDermott (2024).
+Code to accompany ["Models optimized for real-world tasks reveal the task-dependent necessity of precise temporal coding in hearing"](https://doi.org/10.1101/2024.04.21.590435) by Mark R. Saddler and Josh H. McDermott (2024).
 This repository contains the code, models, and analyses for our comparisons between deep neural network and ideal observer models for pure tone frequency discrimination.
+All other experiments and models are available in the primary repository for this paper: [phaselocknet](https://github.com/msaddler/phaselocknet).

 ## Dependencies

 This is a repository of Python (3.11.7) code.
 A complete list of Python dependencies is contained in [`requirements.txt`](requirements.txt).
 The models were developed in `torch-2.2.1` on machines running CentOS Linux 7.
+Running the models at scale is best done on a CUDA-enabled GPU (NVidia A100 GPUs were used for training); however, the models can run slowly on a CPU.

 ## Model Weights